UoA-eResearch/Project-Archive-RoCrate-Profile/index.md

 ## Root Data Entity

 The `root data entity` (dataset with ("@id": "./")) describes the overall dataset found within the _eResearch Project Archive Crate_ as a whole.

 the `root data entity` MUST list the `Project` this data is associated with via the `project` property.

 All files and directories that are children of the `root data entity` are considered part of the _eResearch Project Archive Crate_.
-They MAY be lised using the `hasPart` property on the `root data entity`.
+They MAY be listed using the `hasPart` property on the `root data entity`.

 the `root data entity` MUST list the sensitivity classification of the data stored in the _crate_ via the `dataClassification` property as this informs [research data retention](https://research-hub.auckland.ac.nz/managing-research-data/ethics-integrity-and-compliance/research-data-classification) periods.